back Back to all guides

 Wi-Fi Internet Access & Remote Working

-With both basic and premium Wi-Fi on offer, Virgin Voyages has become a popular remote working destination.
+With both basic and premium Wi-Fi tiers on offer, Virgin Voyages has become a popular remote working destination.
 This guide covers the costs, speed and availability.

 A person working on a laptop and phone using Wi-Fi